-Isolate the area and allow fire to burn out or try to extinguish fire if safe to do so.
-Internal investigation will be conducted.
-Perform investigations with any appropriate regulatory agencies and insurance companies.
-Institute cleanup and recovery activities.
-Ensure all extinguishers are recharged after the fire.
-7.4 .1 Storage Tanks and Vessel Fires ddition to the above General Response Actions: In the event of a fire or explosion involving product storage tanks or vessels, additional regulatory response actions may be required.
-Refer to Section 5.0 External Support and Regulatory Reporting.
-7.4 .2 Small Grass Fires ddition to the above General Response Actions : If safe to do so, use shovels, backpack water sprayers and/or ABC type handheld portable fire extinguishers.
+7.4.2 In addition to the above General Response Actions: ☐ If safe to do so, use shovels, backpack water sprayers and/or ABC type handheld portable fire extinguishers.
 Use only a defensive strategy.
-If grass fires enter coulees, river or creek banks or forests, do not continue.
-Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
+If grass fires enter coulees, river or creek banks or forests, do not continue. ☐ Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
 Guide fire-fighting personnel to the scene upon arrival.
-7.4 .3 Large Grass/Forest Fires ddition to the above General Response Actions : Do not attempt to extinguish.
+7.4.3 Large Grass/Forest Fires In addition to the above General Response Actions: ☐ Do not attempt to extinguish.
 Call for assistance, as needed: Industrial Firefighting service providers, Emergency Services, Backup Personnel, Response Specialists.
-Guide fire-fighting personnel to the scene upon arrival.
-For large threatening grass/forest fires that have the possibility of involving pipelines, facilities, plants, or well sites etc., contact the appropriate Wildfire Reporting Line and/or local forest protection office for assistance.
-7.4 .4 Wildfire with dfires are uncontrolled fires noted for the speed at which they can spread from their original source, a potential to change direction unexpectedly, and have the ability to jump gaps such as roads, rivers, fire breaks.
-Wildfires have been deemed a high-risk hazard to our operations. important that personnel monitor and follow the instructions, Alerts, and Evacuation Orders given ocal authorities in their area. ddition to the above General Response Actions: When safe to do so, ensure all process equipment is taken offline in a safe manner.
-Complete the required Process Hazard Analysis (PHA) documentation and follow site-specific emergency shut down procedures.
+Guide fire-fighting personnel to the scene upon arrival. ☐ For large threatening grass/forest fires that have the possibility of involving pipelines, facilities, plants, or well sites etc., contact the appropriate Wildfire Reporting Line and/or local forest protection office for assistance.
+7.4.4 Wildfire Wildfires are uncontrolled fires noted for the speed at which they can spread from their original source, with potential to change direction unexpectedly, and have the ability to jump gaps such as roads, rivers, and fire breaks.
+Wildfires have been deemed a high-risk hazard to our operations.
+It is important that personnel monitor and follow the instructions, Alerts, and Evacuation Orders given by local authorities in their area.
+In addition to the above General Response Actions: ☐ When safe to do so, ensure all process equipment is taken offline in a safe manner.
+Complete the required Process Hazard Analysis (PHA) documentation and follow sitespecific emergency shut down procedures.